chef/knife-openstack/README.md

 # Working with Floating IPs #

 To use a floating IP address while bootstrapping nodes, use the `-a` or `--floating-ip` option.
-For the node to have the floating IP address after bootstrapping, it is required to use the new `openstack.rb` Ohai plugin, waiting for the next Ohai release or installed using the [ohai cookbook](https://github.com/opscode-cookbooks/ohai). https://github.com/mattray/ohai/tree/OHAI-381 is the ticket for this.

 # Working with Windows Images #

-Provisioning and bootstrapping for Windows 2003/2008 images is now supported.
+Provisioning and bootstrapping for Windows 2003 and later images is now supported.
 The Windows images need to have WinRM enabled with Basic Authentication configured.
 Current support does not support Kerberos Authentication.

 Example: